Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 - Tag the search results: conveniently add different tags to your websites, your competitors’ and other sites.

-Seasoned SEO pros along with newbies can greatly benefit from using SERP Tracker.
+Seasoned SEO pros along with newbies can greatly benefit from using SERP Competitors.

 So try, analyze, and test.
 And remember to tell us what you think about the new tool!

-Check out our YouTube video tutorial on the SERP Tracker tool!
+Check out our YouTube video tutorial on the SERP Competitors tool!